emmajhudgins/UStreedamage/README.md

 Additionally, we used this framework to identify a set of risk factors for future high impact urban forest pests, where we predict the highest risk due to a novel wood borer of maple or oak entering via a port in the southern US.

-The predicted tree mortality in each US community due to each pest is available in "complete_predictor_set.RDS"
+The predicted tree mortality/cost in each US community by tree genus is available in  "mortgrid.RDS/costgrid.RDS".
+For more finescale predictions, email emma.hudgins@mail.mcgill.ca

-Read this file into R using <i>readRDS().</i>
+Read .RDS files into R using <i>readRDS().</i>

 ##Scripts